Are you planning to build a brick planter box in your garden?

 3. Urban Cinder Block Planter Box

-Urban cinder block planter is one of the unique planter box design.
+Urban cinder block planter is one of the unique planter box designs.
 Usually, it’s perfect for rooftop gardens, but you can also set it up in your yard.

 But do you know what the most tricky part of this design is?